mdejaegher/hps_categorise/README.md

 If you have two different pictures of the same plant of the same donor then I would suggest adding an extra space before/after the RHS number

+### Running the script
+To run the script, start the command prompt and run

+    python prepareImages.py

+The script will go through a number of steps to classify images:
+* The first step is checking if the tools the script needs have been downloaded ('magick' and 'exiftool').
+If it can't find it then it will tell where to download it from.
+* The second step is validating the input: are all the directories it expects there, are all the spreadsheets it expects there and are they in the format it needs.
+* It will import all the existing and pending images in the next step

+### Archiving the results